HKAgrwl/process_images/README.md

 ### Upload CSV (`POST /upload`)

 Uploads a CSV file containing image URLs for processing.
+You can also use the given "test.csv" file.

 ```bash
 curl -X POST "http://localhost:8000/upload" \